rodelgc/sample-cypress-newman/README.md

 ## Description

-This is my sample test code for the Cypress Real World App.
-I used Cypress for the UI end-to-end testing, and Postman & Newman for API testing.
+These are my Cypress and Postman/Newman samples.
+The application under test is the Cypress Real World App.

 ## Setup requirements